 This information is usually found in the GA plan otherwise you can ask the vessel’s master to provide.

-The distance from the keel to the highest point (which is usually the mast) is useful in cases that the vessel must transit under bridges or any other places that such limitations in the height exist.
+The distance from the keel to the highest point (which is usually the mast) is useful when the vessel must transit under bridges or any other places that has have height limitations.

 Water ballast is loaded in the ballast tanks which are usually the double bottoms and top sides (hold’s wings) as well as in one or more cargo holds (depending on the vessel) which are used in case of heavy ballast.